Wie is de Mol? (Dutch TV series) season 25: Episode 2

 Candidates divide themselves into three groups, with each group driven to two locations around Phnom Penh.
 At each location, the groups select one of three words and capture a panorama of themselves spelling out the chosen word with their bodies.
-Longer words are worth more money, with the longest word at each location, containing six letters, worth €250.
+Longer words are worth more money, with the longest word (six letters) at each location worth €250.
 Once the panorama is taken, the groups send it to a chat for other groups to guess the word.
 For each correctly guessed word, its monetary value is added to the pot.
 Additionally, the group can collectively earn a bonus €500 if all ten candidates arrive at the Royal Palace and pose for a panorama, taken by Rik, spelling out "Phnom Penh".
 There is a 45-minute time-limit for the assignment.

-€1,100 was earned for the pot.